Public health grant What it is and why greater investment is needed

 How has the value of the public health grant changed over the past decade?

-Taking account of the additional but time-limited funding for drug and alcohol treatment leaves broader public health funding 21% lower on a real-terms per person basis since 2015/16.
+Additional but time-limited funding for drug and alcohol treatment has been allocated to local authorities from 2022/23 onwards.
+Time-limited funding to stop smoking services and support will also be provided from 2024/25 onwards.
+Taking account of this additional spend leaves broader public health funding 21% lower on a real-terms per person basis since 2015/16.

 Figure 2

 The 2021 Spending Review committed to maintain the public health grant in real terms until 2024/25.
-Higher than expected inflation means it was lower in real terms in 2022/23 and it is now expected to remain broadly constant in real terms by 2024/25.
-Including the additional drug and alcohol treatment funding provides a small real-terms increase over the next 2 years.
+Higher than expected inflation means it was lower in real terms in 2022/23, continued to decrease in 2023/24 and it will increase slightly in real terms in 2024/25.
+The grant has reduced by 5% in real terms since 2021/22.

 Which elements of public health provision have been most hit by cuts?